MusicHiFi: Fast High-Fidelity Stereo Vocoding: Methodology

 \subsection{MusicHiFi-BWE}

-Our BWE module inputs low-resolution audio and outputs high-resolution audio while using our unified generator, discriminator, and training recipe.
-For our generator architecture, however, we make two small, but significant changes.
-First, we take the low-resolution audio and compute an intermediate mel-spectrogram representation with half the hop size used for the vocoder to double the sequence length and match full-band waveform output.
+\gz{Our BWE module takes audio with a low sampling rate as input and outputs full-band audio and follows our unified generator and discriminator architectural design, and training objectives.} For our generator architecture, however, we make two small, but significant changes.
+First, we compute an intermediate mel-spectrogram representation for the input audio with half the hop size used for the vocoder to double the sequence length and match full-bandwidth waveform output.

-Second, we add a residual or skip connection between the input low-resolution audio signal and high-resolution audio output, with a sinc interpolation block in between that performs (2x) upsampling.
+Second, we add a residual or skip connection between the input audio signal of low sampling rate and the full-bandwidth audio output, with a sinc interpolation block in between that performs 2x upsampling.
 The residual connection enables our BWE generator to more easily generate low-bandwidth content and allows our BWE generator to focus model capacity on generating high-frequency content.
 The discriminator also operates on the higher sample rate, full bandwidth audio~\cite{eskimez2019speech,kumar2020nu}.
 Note, during preliminary testing, we experimented not using the residual connection which did not work and applying a low-pass (LP) filter to the generated waveform, which slowed training and did not enhance performance.